-Labor Day until late October is the time to apply step four in our lawn care program.
+Labor Day until late October is the time to apply the final applications of our four step lawn care program.
 IFA Step 4 Fall & Winter Lawn Food is the final step of the growing season.
 This is the most important lawn feeding of the year.
 Fertilizing in the fall produces extra greening and little top growth.
 Most of the lawn’s energy, supplied by the fertilizer, is stored in the roots to be utilized over the winter and provide next year’s early spring green-up power.
 Your lawn’s root system will remain active until the ground freezes, giving it time to recover from the summer heat in the now cooler soil.

 This is also a good time to apply the second application of IFA Bountiful Earth Humate.
 Humate will help fortify the lawn for the winter months and aid in vigorous growth next spring.
 Applying in both the spring and fall will continuously improve soil quality for lush, healthy lawns every year.

 Annual core aeration is a great practice to improve the performance of your lawn.
 Aeration will enhance fertilizer and water uptake, grow stronger roots and improve air exchange between the soil and atmosphere to reduce soil compaction.